resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 Microsoft are planning to change this, but for the time being Windows users have to follow an alternate path.

-That's why in the prerequisites we asked Windows users to install Cygwin.
+That's why in the prerequisites we asked Windows users to download Putty.
 It's a tool that gives you a terminal you can use on Linux computers.

 Ok: Before we go any further, we are going to perform a very bad play.